akhealth/RFP-ARIES-Support/ARIES_SUPPORT_RFP.md

 access the system to assist in the public assistance program administration.

 The MAGI Medicaid eligibility system is based on an IBM WebSphere software platform utilizing Microsoft Servers currently hosted on the State of Alaska virtual infrastructure.
+This virtual infrastructure is maintained by the Office of Information Technology under the Department of Administration.
+DHSS is currently responsible for the applications that run on this infrastructure.

+The current Azure infrastructure, in limited use, is managed by DHSS.

 The system communicates with multiple Federal and state partners to transfer information and documentation.

 DPA utilizes modern software delivery methods.
 We are user centric and integrate security and privacy into all our maintenance and improvement